 "But you're not going to say, 'Oh, I love Amazon, because I'm already logged in, and they have my payment information.'
 But our goal really is to see how we can make it as easy as possible to interact with all other businesses online as it is to buy things on something like Amazon.
 So it's a mix of an identity and payment problem that we're doing at the same time."

 On the order management side, Fast integrates with order management systems, pulling in SKU-level data about what people order.
-“Really no other payment method has this,” she said.
-“No other payment method knows what you actually ordered, which can become really helpful for us and for the consumers over time, because we can create a more personalized shopping experience,” she said.
+"Really no other payment method has this," she said.
+"No other payment method knows what you actually ordered, which can become really helpful for us and for the consumers over time, because we can create a more personalized shopping experience."

-Going international from the start: Going global was something on Fast’s radar from the beginning.
-To build a really big company, it’s something that eventually comes up.
-And better sooner than later.
-“Domm, my co-founder, is from Australia.
+Going international from the start: Going global was something on Fast's radar from the beginning.
+To build a really big company, it's something that eventually comes up, and better to address it sooner than later.
+"Domm, my co-founder, is from Australia.
 He obviously thought about globalization from the beginning.
 And another thing that was really beneficial from my time at Uber is just the ability to learn about different countries and their business models.
-Uber was really large in Latin America, for example, and I think not a lot of US companies really tackle these markets super early on,” she said.
+Uber was really large in Latin America, for example, and I think not a lot of US companies really tackle these markets super early on," she said.